wizards-of-lua/wizards-of-lua/docs/index.md

 Next to this command you can enter any sequence of statements that form a valid Lua program.

-For example, you could enter the following line:
+For example, you could enter the following line into the chat:
 ```lua
 /lua for i=1,10 do spell.block = "stone"; spell:move("UP"); end
 ```